Sergei-Nikolaienko/game-discovery/README.md

 # game-discovery-app
-A project built for purpose of training in React and Typescript as well as fetching data from remote server.
+A project built for purpose of training in React and Typescript as well as fetching data from a remote server.

 Technologies used: React, Typescript, Axios, Chakra UI, React Icons